tjamcas/React-Training/Course4-React-Hooks/Class-Notes-Sec5-Creating-Custom-Hooks.md

       `import { useContext } from 'react';`
     - Note 6: `useContext` returns an object from which we can deconstruct the `trees` array:
       `const { trees } = useContext(TreesContext);`
+      - from the React Documentation at <https://reactjs.org/docs/hooks-reference.html#usecontext>, useContext accepts a context object (the value returned from React.createContext) and returns the current context value for that context.
+The current context value is determined by the `value` prop of the nearest `<MyContext.Provider>` above the calling component in the tree.
     - Note 7: we can iterate through the `trees` array to create list items:
       ```
       <h1>Trees in the Forest</h1>